-specifies the initial delay (specified in timer tick units) used by the timer (see drawing above).
+- p_name is a pointer to an ASCII string (NUL terminated) used to assign a name to the timer.
+The name can be displayed by debuggers or μC/Probe. - dly specifies the initial delay (specified in timer tick units) used by the timer (see drawing above).
 If the timer is configured for ONE-SHOT mode, this is the timeout used.
 If the timer is configured for PERIODIC mode, this is the timeout to wait before the timer enters periodic mode.
 The units of this time depends on how often the user will call OSTmrSignal() (see OSTimeTick()).
-If OSTmrSignal() is called every 1/10 of a second (i.e., OS_CFG_TMR_TASK_RATE_HZ set to 10), dly specifies the number of 1/10 of a second before the delay expires.
+If OSTmrSignal() is called 1/10of second every а (i.e., OS CFG TMR TASK RATE HZ set to 10), dly specifies the number of 1/10 of a second before the delay expires.
 Note that the timer is not started when it is created.